Marjory Fainges: Career

-In the 1970s Marjory interest in toys and dolls led to the making of glove, rod and marionette puppets by Jim which Marjory and the three boys used in shows under the name Panaroo Puppets.
+In the 1970s, Marjory's interest in toys and dolls led to the making of glove, rod and marionette puppets by Jim which Marjory and the three boys used in shows under the name Panaroo Puppets.
 Marjory and Jim collected dolls and toys and operated the business Doll Restoration and Repairs for 25 years until 2002.
 In 1980 they opened Panaroos Playthings, Dolls & Toy Museum in Windsor, where Marjory was both the owner and curator.
 It housed the largest such collection in Australia and specialised in Australian produced toys before closing in 1989.

 Publishing

 In conversations with other doll enthusiasts the topic had arisen of the lack of relevant publications available.
 Marjory enjoyed research and in 1986 published her first book Australian Dollmakers History through Kangaroo Press.
 This was the beginning of a long association with this publisher who published the majority of the 16 books written by Marjory through to 2007.
 Kangaroo Press was run by David and Scilla Rosenberg and although taken over by Simon and Schuster in 1997 they continued to publish as Kangaroo Press.

 The photographs used in the books were taken by Marjory unless otherwise acknowledged.
 For knitting and crochet books the garments were often based on old patterns which sometimes contained errors.
 Marjory verified and adjusted the patterns to suit the particular doll she was working with.
 Dollhouses were constructed by Jim who also made the miniature furniture often used in the photographs and he also drafted the clothing patterns.

 Marjory published a range of books.
 There were illustrated knitting and crochet pattern books for dressing dolls, encyclopaedias of dolls from Australia and World Regions, particular types of dolls and toys.
 Her book Cyclops Toys through the Years encapsulates her work as a researcher and historian as the history of Cyclops Toys also reflects many changes in Australian society.
 Later she published on CD.

 In her knitting and crochet books Marjory gives details and history of the dolls she has used and dresses them in outfits from earlier eras but which are still suitable for modern dolls.

 Marjory was approached by Reverie Publishing Company to write a book specifically for the American market on 61/2-9 inch dolls as this size doll was not available in the Australian market.
 The book was published in 2007 under the title Knit and Crochet for Small Dolls and is still listed by that publisher.